 Christian Parenting Insights

 The Bible provides a wealth of information on how we are to treat others.
 We need to study such verses together and help our children see their siblings as people worthy of respect – not just recipients of their frustrations and venting.
 Often our true character comes out in our dealings with the ones we love.
 We can use that information to tailor our interventions with our children to develop godly and moral character.
-Here is a wonderful resource from Focus on the Family to help you teach and instill godly characteristics in your kids.

 Here are a few more resources to help you address sibling issues in your home.